ed963/smooth_image_arc/README.md

 # smooth_image_arc

-This is an anti-aliased alternative to the imagearc function from the GD library in PHP.
+This is an anti-aliased alternative to the imagearc function from the GD library in PHP, with start and stop angles limited to multiples of 90 degrees.

 ## Background